C++ Strings - C++ Programming Tutorial

 Explanation:

-This program calculates the length of the string "Welcome to C++ Programming" using the 'strlen' function.
-It returns the number of characters in the string, excluding the null terminator ('\0').
+This software computes the size of the string "Welcome to C++ Programming" by utilizing the 'strlen' function, which provides the count of characters in the string, excluding the null terminator ('\0').

 Pass Strings to Functions in C++